ankitaS11/pyImageEdits/README.md

 7. `applyfilter_green()`: Applies green filter to the image.
 8. `applyfilter_grayscale()`: Applies grayscale to the image.
 9. `adjust_brightness(amt)`: Adjusts brightness as per amt ( to decrease brightness amt < 0 ).
-10. `write_image('name.ppm')`: Save the image with the same name provided in the arguement.
+10. `write_image('name.ppm')`: Save the image with the same name provided in the argument.

 ### Usage
 ```